 | Call Now | 11 | 3.6% |

-The percentages exceed 100% because most sites contain multiple CTA buttons.
-The average homepage has 6.7 CTAs, and many repeat the same text (a header "Contact Us" button plus another in the hero section, plus another in the footer).
+The percentages exceed 100 percent because most sites contain multiple CTA buttons.
+The average homepage carries 6.7 CTAs, and many repeat the same text: a header "Contact Us" button, another in the hero, and a third in the footer.

-A sticky element -- a fixed navigation bar, a floating phone button, or a persistent CTA strip -- keeps the primary conversion path visible as users scroll down the page.
-On long-form law firm homepages, where content can extend well below the fold, sticky elements ensure the phone number or contact button is always one tap away.
+A sticky element, a fixed navigation bar, a floating phone button, or a persistent CTA strip, keeps the primary conversion path visible as the user scrolls.
+On long-form law firm homepages, where content can extend well below the fold, a sticky element ensures the phone number or contact button is always one tap away.

-Only 32% of law firm websites in our sample use any form of sticky element.
-The remaining 68% rely on visitors remembering to scroll back to the top, finding a CTA embedded in the content, or reaching the footer.
+Only 32 percent of law firm websites in our sample use any form of sticky element.
+The remaining 68 percent rely on the visitor remembering to scroll back to the top, finding a CTA embedded in the content, or reaching the footer.

 This is a significant gap.
-Mobile users in particular benefit from sticky phone buttons, as they eliminate the friction of scrolling to find a number.
-For a practice area like personal injury -- where the prospective client may be in pain, stressed, and browsing on a phone -- that friction can mean a lost lead.
+Mobile users in particular benefit from a sticky phone button, which removes the friction of scrolling to find a number.
+For a practice area such as personal injury, where the prospective client may be in pain, stressed, and browsing on a phone, that friction can mean a lost lead.

-Yet only 29 of 303 sites (9.6%) do this.
-The vast majority of law firm homepages present a hero image, a tagline, and a "Contact Us" button that links to a separate contact page -- adding at least one extra click to the conversion path.
+Yet only 29 of 303 sites, 9.6 percent, do this.
+The vast majority of law firm homepages present a hero image, a tagline, and a "Contact Us" button that links to a separate contact page, adding at least one extra click to the conversion path.

 This pattern represents perhaps the largest untapped opportunity in our dataset.
-Moving the form from a separate page into the initial viewport eliminates a click, reduces abandonment, and gives the visitor an immediate sense of "I can take action right now."
+Moving the form from a separate page into the initial viewport eliminates a click, reduces abandonment, and gives the visitor an immediate sense that action is available right now.

-Exactly half (50.2%) of law firm homepages include some variation of "free consultation" in their page content or CTA text.
-This language serves dual purposes: it reduces the perceived risk of reaching out, and it signals that the firm operates on a contingency or initial-free-consultation model common in personal injury, family law, and criminal defense.
+Exactly half of law firm homepages, 50.2 percent, include some variation of "free consultation" in their page content or CTA text.
+The phrase serves two purposes at once: it lowers the perceived risk of reaching out, and it signals that the firm operates on a contingency or initial-free-consultation model common in personal injury, family law, and criminal defense.

-The other half either do not offer free consultations, do not advertise them prominently, or use alternative phrasing ("complimentary case review," "no-cost evaluation") that our detection did not capture.
-In practice areas where free consultations are standard -- particularly personal injury -- the absence of this language on a homepage is a competitive disadvantage.
+The other half either do not offer free consultations, do not advertise them prominently, or use alternative phrasing such as "complimentary case review" or "no-cost evaluation" that our detection did not capture.
+In practice areas where free consultations are standard, particularly personal injury, the absence of this language on a homepage is a competitive disadvantage.

 Limitations

-- Homepages only: We analyzed the homepage of each site.
-Interior pages (practice area pages, attorney bio pages) may contain different CTA patterns that this study does not capture.
+- Homepages only: we analyzed the homepage of each site.
+Interior pages such as practice-area and attorney-bio pages may contain different CTA patterns this study does not capture.

-- Adoption, not effectiveness: This study measures what firms do, not what works.
-We do not have conversion rate data.
+- Adoption, not effectiveness: this study measures what firms do, not what works.
+We do not hold conversion rate data.
 A site with one well-placed CTA may convert better than a site with twelve generic buttons.

-- Point-in-time snapshot: All data was collected in July 2023.
-Chat widget adoption, CTA strategies, and form placements change as firms redesign their sites.
+- Point-in-time snapshot: all data was collected in July 2023.
+Chat widget adoption, CTA strategies, and form placements change as firms redesign.

-- Geographic scope: Our 25 markets focus on fast-growing mid-size U.S. cities.
+- Geographic scope: our 25 markets focus on high-growth, mid-size U.S. cities.
 Results may differ in major metros, rural areas, or markets with different competitive dynamics.